krave1986/fastify-cheetsheet/README.md

   Notes:
   1. There is no need to append spcific filename - `index.html` to the host URL.Take `http://localhost/` as an example, if you navigate to this URL and no root route defined in the fastify instance, then browser will automatically load index.html.
 On the other hand, if root route is available, then you'll need to navigate to `http://localhost/index.html` in order to load `index.html` instead.

+  2. If you hope that there is only route path in the URL and no filename exposed in the URL.
+For example, not `http://localhost/hello.html` but `http://localhost/hello`, you can set up `/hello` route and use `reply.sendFile('hello.html')` to send a html file as a response. `reply.sendFile()` method is decoration from `fastify-static`.

 - [point-of-view](https://github.com/fastify/point-of-view)
   Fastify's view rendering plugin.